 - Has issues with body image, dieting, or weight

 - Has experienced a major life transition or traumatic event

 The good news is that counseling can really be helpful to your teen.
 He or she can

 - Become more confident and fun to be around

 - Feel more connected to peers and family

 - Make better decisions

 - Figure out who they are and where they’re headed

 How Can You Help My Teen Now?

 Great news!
 You know how teens love to be online?
-Well, counseling for teens is now online as well and has been shown to be equally as effective as in-person counseling.
+Well, online counseling for teens (telehealth) is available and has been shown to be equally as effective as in-person counseling.
 They’ll love it!